Aeroponic Engineering and Vertical Farming (Grades 9-12)

 This activity will enable students to program the watering cycle in the aeroponic system they designed in Activity 2.
 This activity is a great candidate for the "Hour of Code" or other initiatives to expose students to computer programming.

-- Give each team one copy of the Aeroponic Garden Programming Activity instructions (or make it available electronically).
+- Give each team one copy of the Aeroponic Garden Programming Activity instructions and PowerPoint (or make it available electronically).
 Explain to students that this activity will help them learn how to program a microcontroller to manage the watering cycle of their vertical garden.

 - Pass out the supplies listed in the Materials section of the lesson plan and pictured below.
 Be advised that students do not actually need the water pump to complete the coding assignment.
 They should complete the programming and then they can test it with the actual pump later during the design challenge.